Meet the team

 Tsai-Chin (TC) Cho, MSc

-I am a second-year PhD student in Epidemiology at University of Michigan.
-My research interests revolve around social and contextual determinants of within- and between-country health disparities in older adults; and impacts of neighborhood characteristics on health outcomes and healthcare utilization.
+I am a third-year PhD student in Epidemiology at the University of Michigan.
+My research interests revolve around social and contextual determinants of within- and between-country health disparities in older adults, and the impacts of neighborhood characteristics on health outcomes and healthcare utilization.
 I am currently participating in the project focusing on how social and economic factors influence cognitive functions using cross-national comparative longitudinal studies.

 Nasya Tan, MPH